 Relevant Background: Heidi writes, “My father-in-law, Rev. Dr. Nadim Saikaly, grew up in Lebanon and attended Schneller Schule in Jerusalem as a young boy.
 It was from him that I learned about I/P history and God’s call for peace that includes all His precious children.”
 Heidi first learned about Tent of Nations from Daoud’s presentation at a presbytery meeting in 2012 and helped organize his subsequent speaking tour of the Seattle area in 2014.
 She says, “Over and over, I witnessed friends come face to face with an utterly surprising narrative about the occupation that they had never heard in their churches, Bible studies, or universities.
 Daoud’s steadfast commitment to answer the Israeli occupation by working for peace with his God-given abilities has inspired many.
 In March 2016, I advocated for TON in the DC offices of my senators and representative.
 Our local IPMN has since begun to meet with Everett staff persons of Senators Maria Cantwell and Patty Murray and Rep. Rick Larsen about TON.”
 Heidi and her husband, Elie, look forward to visiting TON with the Pilgrims of Ibilin in 2018.

-Emily Siegel is the Program Director at Interfaith Peace-Builders (IFPB) and is responsible for running its Delegations Program.
-Since 2002, IFPB has sent over 1,200 people to Palestine/Israel through this program.
+Emily Siegel is the Program Director at Eyewitness Palestine (formerly IFPB) and is responsible for running its Delegations Program.
+Since 2002, Eyewitness Palestine has sent over 1,300 people to Palestine/Israel through this program.
 Emily holds a Master’s Degree in International Peace and Conflict Resolution from the School of International Service at American University and a BA in International Relations, with minors in Sociology and Jewish Studies, from the University of Delaware.

 Relevant Background: Emily’s undergraduate studies included time abroad at Israel’s Ben-Gurion University, exploring Israeli society, politics and Bedouin rights.
 Her Master’s Degree focused on the intersection of justice and peace-building through education, including extensive research on identity formation in the Israeli school system and how peace education methods create social change.
-Emily has previously worked for Seeds of Peace, Partners for Peace, AMIDEAST, the US Institute of Peace, and as Assistant Director of Unity Programs at Abraham’s Vision.
+Emily has previously worked for Partners for Peace, AMIDEAST, and the US Institute of Peace.

-Mary Kay Turner formerly served as President of Holy Land Christians Society (HLCS) and is part of the Leadership Council for Churches for Middle East Peace (CMEP) and The Telos Group.
-She is also presently on the White House Commission for Presidential Scholars.
-Recently she completed an appointment to the Defense Advisory Committee on Women in the Services (DACOWITS).
+Mary Kay Turner serves as President of the Holy Land Christians Society (HLCS) and is part of the Leadership Council for Churches for Middle East Peace (CMEP) and on the board of The Telos Group.
+She was on the White House Commission for Presidential Scholars and had an appointment to the Defense Advisory Committee on Women in the Services (DACOWITS).
 Her major focus is providing Advocacy for Peace in the Holy Land and support for the diminishing Christian community in Palestine and Israel.

 Mary Kay visited with Daoud at Tent of Nations in March 2010.
 She also hosted Daoud in her home in 2009 to raise awareness for the work and needs of the programs at the farm.